zenml-io/zenml/docs/book/quickstart-guide.md

 ```

 {% hint style="success" %}
-We are just using Tensorflow for illustration principals, ZenML works with any ML library such as PyTorch, HuggingFace, PyTorch Lightning etc.
+We are just using TensorFlow for the purposes of illustration; ZenML works with any ML library such as PyTorch, HuggingFace, PyTorch Lightning etc.
 {% endhint %}

 Once the installation is completed, you can go ahead and create your first ZenML repository for your project.
 As ZenML repositories are built on top of Git repositories, you can create yours in a desired empty directory through: